tripal/tripal_doc/docs/dev_guide/testing/TripalTestSuite.rst

     - Kernel: PHPUnit-based tests with a bootstrapped kernel, and a minimal number of extensions enabled.
     - Functional: PHPUnit-based tests with a full bootstrapped Drupal instance.
 These tests include browser based tests and other tests looking at full subsystems.
     - FunctionalJavascript: PHPUnit-based tests that use Webdriver to perform tests of Javascript and Ajax functionality in the browser.

+The Tripal Test Suite will eventually test all of the Tripal submodules distributed with Tripal core.
+Here are the subsystems that currently have automated some testing.
+You can see the full code coverage for Tripal over at `Code Climate <https://codeclimate.com/github/tripal/t4d8/code>`_.

+- Tripal DBX:

+  This API extends Drupal's Database API to support multiple schema.
+We have both functional and unit testing for this API which use mock classes in order to test the abstract base classes.
+Tests can be found in `tripal/tests/Unit/TripalDbx` and `tripal/tests/Functional/TripalDBX`.

+  Code Coverage: greater than 80%